 Devices for hearing loss

-If you are living with hearing loss , you likely know that it takes extra effort and energy for you and others to communicate.
+If you are living with hearing loss , you know that it takes extra effort to communicate with others.

 Assistive Listening Devices

-These devices may work by placing a remote microphone next to the talker, whether in a smaller room or on the stage.
+Some devices work by placing a remote microphone next to the talker.
+They can be used in a small room or on a stage.
 Other devices can bring the sound from your TV, radio, or music player directly to your inner ear.

-Television closed-captioning shows the words along the bottom of the television screen.
+There is also television closed-captioning, which shows the words that are being spoken along the bottom of your TV screen.

 Devices for the Telephone

-Many different devices can help you listen and talk on the telephone.
-Devices called amplifiers make the sound louder.
-Phones are available with these amplifiers built-in.
-You can attach others to the phone.
-You can also attach amplifiers you carry with you to any phone.
+There are many tools that can help you listen and talk on the telephone.
+Devices called amplifiers make sound louder.
+Some phones have amplifiers built-in.
+You can also attach an amplifier to your phone.
+Some can be carried with you so you can use them with any phone.

 Dugan MB.
 Living with Hearing Loss .
-Galludet University Press, Washington DC.
+Gallaudet University Press, Washington, DC.
 March 2003.

 Stach BA, Ramachandran V. Hearing aid amplification.
 In: Flint PW, Haughey BH, Lund LJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery .
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2015:chap 162.